adult ed

 Our graduate education programs are highly ranked by U.S. News & World Report.

-Penn State's 30-credit online Master of Education in Lifelong Learning and Adult Education curriculum focuses on the knowledge and skills required to develop professionals who work with adult learners.
+The 30 credits required in this degree program can give you the knowledge and skills required to work with adult learners.
 Each course focuses on preparing you to help adult learners build on their existing knowledge and continue to learn in a purposeful way.

-The Graduate School policy requires that out of the 30-credit curriculum, at least 6 credits must be taken at the 500 level, and at least 18 credits must be taken at the 500 or 800 level.
+The J. Jeffrey and Ann Marie Fox Graduate School policy requires that out of the 30-credit curriculum, at least 6 credits must be taken at the 500 level, and at least 18 credits must be taken at the 500 or 800 level.
 A maximum of 10 credits from graduate course work completed at an external institution may be transferred into a degree program.
-The Graduate School also requires all students to graduate with a 3.0 GPA or higher and within an eight-year time frame.
+The Fox Graduate School also requires all students to graduate with a 3.0 GPA or higher and within an eight-year time frame.

 Elective credits can be taken at any time during your degree progression.
 You will need to obtain prior approval from your academic adviser before taking any 400- or 500-level graduate courses to fulfill your elective requirements.
 Any graduate-level course taken at Penn State may qualify as an elective requirement for this program with prior approval from your academic adviser.
 You may also be able to transfer credits into the program, in consultation with your academic adviser.
 Prerequisites as listed may be waived by the course instructor if you can demonstrate the required level of competency.